DamiensDaimon/damiensdaimon.github.io/_posts/2020-06-17-looking-for-human-work.md

 It's not an instant answer; it's a guiding star.
 And it's best with an understanding that the individual view of the world, the ability to make decisions for yourself about what's important is vital to life.

 I'll probably write more on this; I'll probably revise this post later too, which for the moment is looking pretty rambley and thrown-together.
-Hope the perspective is useful.
+Next time I want to start thinking more concretely about what work is good - what kind of work the world needs and that we can give - and how to do it.
+How to do better work.
+Alright, thanks for reading - hope it was helpful :)